NOSFERATU THE VAMPYRE

 Werner Herzogs other genre films include the surreal Even Dwarfs Started Small (1970) and the subsequent The Wild Blue Yonder (2005), a mockumentary about alien visitors, and the true crime film My Son, My Son, What Have Ye Done (2009).
 Herzog also starred in and produced the amusing mockumentary Incident at Loch Ness (2004).
 Later Herzog documented his tempestuous love/hate working relationship with the seemingly half-deranged Klaus Kinski, which stretched through four films, in the documentary My Best Fiend (1999).
 The part of Van Helsing was played by the late Belgian writer and theatre director Roland Topor, who also designed and wrote the screenplay for the French animated sf film Fantastic Planet (1973), provided the novel and screenplay for the wonderfully paranoid Roman Polanski film The Tenant (1976), and script and art direction of the hilariously perverse Belgian talking animal puppet version of the Marquis de Sade story Marquis (1990).

-Other adaptations of Dracula are: Nosferatu (1922); Dracula (1931) with Bela Lugosi; the Spanish language version Dracula (1931) shot on the same sets as the Lugosi version starring Carlos Villarias; Hammers classic Dracula/The Horror of Dracula (1958) with Christopher Lee; Dracula in Pakistan (1967), an uncredited remake of the Hammer film; the Spanish Count Dracula (1970) also with Christopher Lee; the cinematically-released tv movie Dracula (1974) with Jack Palance; Count Dracula (1977), the BBC tv adaptation with Louis Jourdan; the lushly romantic Dracula (1979) with Frank Langella; Francis Ford Coppolas visually ravishing Bram Stokers Dracula (1992), featuring Gary Oldman; Guy Maddins silent ballet adaptation Dracula: Pages from a Virgins Diary (2002); the modernized Italian tv movie version Dracula (2002) with Patrick Bergin; the BBC version Dracula (2006) with Marc Warren; the low-budget modernised Dracula (2009); Dario Argentos Dracula (2012) with Thomas Kretschmann as Dracula; and the tv series Dracula (2013-4) with Jonathan Rhys Meyers.
+Other adaptations of Dracula are: Nosferatu (1922); Dracula (1931) with Bela Lugosi; the Spanish language version Dracula (1931) shot on the same sets as the Lugosi version starring Carlos Villarias; Hammers classic Dracula/The Horror of Dracula (1958) with Christopher Lee; Dracula in Pakistan (1967), an uncredited remake of the Hammer film; the Spanish Count Dracula (1970) also with Christopher Lee; the cinematically-released tv movie Dracula (1974) with Jack Palance; Count Dracula (1977), the BBC tv adaptation with Louis Jourdan; the lushly romantic Dracula (1979) with Frank Langella; Francis Ford Coppolas visually ravishing Bram Stokers Dracula (1992), featuring Gary Oldman; Guy Maddins silent ballet adaptation Dracula: Pages from a Virgins Diary (2002); the modernized Italian tv movie version Dracula (2002) with Patrick Bergin; the BBC version Dracula (2006) with Marc Warren; the low-budget modernised Dracula (2009); Dario Argentos Dracula (2012) with Thomas Kretschmann as Dracula; the low-budget Canadian Terror of Dracula (2012) with director Anthony D.P.
+Mann as Dracula; and the tv series Dracula (2013-4) with Jonathan Rhys Meyers.